 A module repository is a module that bundles a set of modules in a portable ZIP file.
 It is a tree structure where modules organizations and names are mapped to folders.

 A module repository takes its input modules from other repositories, usually the MicroEJ Central Repository which is itself built by MicroEJ Corp. as a module repository.

 A module repository is often called an offline repository as it includes the settings file for a local configuration in MicroEJ SDK.
 It can also be imported in MicroEJ Forge.

 In MicroEJ SDK, first create a new module project using the

 ivysettings.xmlsettings file describes how to import the modules of this repository when it is extracted locally on file system.
 This file will be packaged at the root of the zip file and does not need to be modified.

 module.ivyfile describes how to build repository and lists the module dependencies that will be included in this repository.

 Configure Resolver for Input Modules

-MicroEJ Module Manager (MMM) needs to fetch dependencies to build the module repository.
+MicroEJ Module Manager (MMM) needs to import dependencies to build the module repository.

 The location fetched by MMM is defined by a resolver.